 One of the most iconic characters in gaming is back and what an entrance she makes.

 I must admit the I have only played around four of the tomb raider games, and those were the first four.
-After Tomb Raider Chronicles, my interest wained and I was distracted by newer shinier things.
+After Tomb Raider Chronicles, my interest waned and I was distracted by newer shinier things.
 When the reboot came out for Xbox 360 and Playstation 3 last year, I raised an eyebrow but nothing more.
 There were so many titles being released at the same time, it was too hard to play them all.

 However, when they announced its release for Xbox One I became more than intrigued.
 Mainly because of the limited amount of adventure games out for the system.
-I was expecting to be pleasantly surprised but instead I was blown away.
-Visually, it looked pretty impressive on last generation consoles so although the visuals weren’t a massive improvement the base was pretty solid to begin with.
+I was expecting to be pleasantly surprised but instead, I was blown away.
+Visually, it looked pretty impressive on last generation consoles so although the visuals weren’t a massive improvement the base was pretty solid, to begin with.
 The character models all look and feel believable and Lara herself is a work of art.
 Every curve, skin tone and hair is lovingly crafted re-invigorating the character making her more than just a chest and a bum.
 The voice acting is fantastic and Lara’s new pipes make her sound as young and innocent as the story entails.

 The narrative that drives the story along is enthralling.
 The story follows Lara on her first expedition upon the Endurance which crashes on a mysterious island believed to be the lost kingdom of Yamatai.
-What ensues is a roller coaster ride as Lara uses all her skills to locate survivors and survive the Solarii Brotherhood, a violent collection of criminals, mercenaries and survivors.
+What ensues is a roller coaster ride as Lara uses all her skills to locate survivors and survive the Solarii Brotherhood, a violent collection of criminals, mercenaries, and survivors.

 Overall, Tomb Raider: Definitive Edition is an enjoyable adventure that re-ignites the franchise.
 The visuals are stunning and the music and sound work perfectly to create an atmospheric experience that will have you yearning for more.
 The characters and voice acting is spot on and Lara has become both a strong and sexy female lead all over again.
-This time, however, she has a deep and scarring back story that will drive future games.
+This time, however, she has a deep and scarring back-story that will drive future games.
 If you missed it on last gen, the definitely pick up a copy and you won’t be disappointed.